 - School activities that they’ve already committed to and the times of those activities.

-- Talent applicable to the MSA (Quran recitation, artist, writer, communicator…etc).
+- Talents applicable to the MSA (Qur'an recitation, artistic skill, writing, communication, etc.)

 Step 4: Create a Core Group

 Some of the people that you will recruit will probably fall under this core group.
 The core group is a team of individuals (from 2 to 7 members) who are dedicated to making an MSA work.
 It’s difficult for one person to manage all the things necessary to achieve a successful MSA.
 Choose a core group of diverse people to help you organize and market your MSA.
 When choosing these people, think of the following: